sypherlev/php-chassis-framework/README.md

 ## The various bits of the framework

-Chassis is composed of two main parts - the /src folder, where all the magical framework crap lives, and the /app folder, where YOUR magical crap lives.
+Chassis is composed of two main parts - the /src folder, where all the framework's magical crap lives, and the /app folder, where YOUR magical crap lives.

 You've also got the /migrations folder, which the Migrate tool uses.
 There's one migration in there right now that'll make a few user tables, if you need to get going quickly.

 If your .env file sets `devmode=true` then an /emails folder will appear with copies of emails sent by the EmailResponse object, and no emails will actually be sent.
 Using `devmode` will also set Twig to `debug=true`.

 The /public folder has all the front-end goodness, like your JS and CSS assets.
 The /cache folder is where the Twig cache stuff is stored.
 The /templates folder contains all the Twig templates.

+Inside the /app folder, I've added the following:

+* /Common: classes which may be used in a few different places; a catch-all for stuff that doesn't fit easily anywhere else
+* /DBAL: data classes, or anything that interacts with the database
+* /Domain: the business domain, where most of your app's logic is going to run
+* /Middleware: the various middleware classes
+* Class MiddlewareCollection: where you can store middleware queues, to be used in Actions later
+* Class ObjectCollection: the very basic service locator that I will probably replace with something better
+* Class RouteCollection: the routing list

 ## Setup